tzweigle/TechBlog/Readme.md

 * I was required to supply a key and choose language options
 * I also was told to log in or create user information for the computer

-3 .What is one Windows Feature that you chose to add after installation?
+3. What is one Windows Feature that you chose to add after installation?
 How did you add that feature?

 * Hyper V (which seems to assist in server management) is a feature i added after the fact using optionalfeatures.exe